Learning the wait Function in C: Usage, Zombie Prevention, and waitpid Differences

 pthread_create(&consumer_thread, NULL, consumer, NULL);

-sleep(1); // Sleep so that the consumer waits first
+sleep(1); // Sleep to let consumer wait first

 pthread_create(&producer_thread, NULL, producer, NULL);